Jaundice: Causes, Symptoms, and Common Myths Debunked

 Neonatal Jaundice: A Common Condition in Newborns

-- Causes: It can result from factors like breastfeeding difficulties or blood type incompatibility.
+2. Causes: It can result from breastfeeding difficulties or blood type incompatibility between mother and baby.

-- Management: Most cases resolve on their own, but phototherapy may be necessary in severe instances.
+3. Management: Most cases resolve on their own, but phototherapy (light therapy) may be needed in more severe instances.

 Symptoms to Watch For: More Than Just Yellowing